Dr Judith Parker

 Clare Deacon

-Clare Deacon is one of our Community Fundraisers in the North region.
+Clare Deacon is our North Regional Fundraiser.
+Clare was promoted from her previous role as one of our Community Fundraisers in the North region.
 She joined the Charity in January 2020, initially working in our North region as Community Fundraiser, before moving to West in 2022.
 Clare moved back to North as Regional Fundraiser in January 2024.

 “I enjoy working with people.
 Spreading the message of what we do whilst often meeting people who have been lifted is heart-warming and constantly reminds me of the need for such an important service”, said Clare.